-FOR FURTHER INFORMATION CONTACT:

-Michael Fris, Field Supervisor, U.S. Fish and Wildlife Service, Sacramento Fish and Wildlife Office, 2800 Cottage Way, Sacramento, CA 95825; telephone 916-414-6700.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Relay Service at 800-877-8339.
+FOR FURTHER INFORMATION CONTACT: Michael Fris, Field Supervisor, U.S. Fish and Wildlife Service, Sacramento Fish and Wildlife Office, 2800 Cottage Way, Sacramento, CA 95825; telephone 916-414-6700.
+Individuals in the United States who are deaf, deafblind, hard of hearing, or have a speech disability may dial 711 (TTY, TDD, or TeleBraille) to access telecommunications relay services.
+Individuals outside the United States should use the relay services offered within their country to make international calls to the point-ofcontact in the United States.